The Definitive Guide to Predictive Analytics Models for Marketing

 Customer data is everywhere.
-With every customer interaction, marketers are collecting enormous quantities of information that can be utilized to inform strategic decisions and shape future behavior.
+With every customer interaction, marketers collect enormous quantities of information that can inform strategic decisions and shape future behavior.
 The process of evaluating all of your available data to drive decision making and predict future business outcomes is known as predictive analytics.
 Rather than just reporting the data, predictive analytics help guide future planning and more confidently anticipate long-term business outcomes.

 - Clustering models (segments)

 Let’s review each below, as well as 14 examples.

 Clustering is the predictive analytics term for customer segmentation.
 With clustering, algorithms, not marketers, create customer segments.
 Think of clustering as auto-segmentation.
 Algorithms can segment customers based on many more variables than a human being ever could.
 It’s not unusual for two clusters to be different on 30 customer dimensions or more.
 We call these dimensions the cluster DNA.

 The most used clustering algorithms are behavioral clustering and product-based clustering.

 Predictive model 1: Behavioral clustering